JPBotelho/eph/readme.md

 ![](images/image.png)

-Run PromQL queries without a Prometheus instance.
+## Run PromQL queries without a Prometheus instance.

-**ephemeral-prometheus** is a CLI tool that lets you load metrics from a file/R2 and run [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) queries against them — no Prometheus server required.
+**eph** is a CLI tool that lets you load metrics from a file/R2 and run [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) queries against them — no Prometheus server required.

 It pairs with an **ingester** that supports pull-based metric ingestion, uploading them to an S3-compatible blob storage in a format the CLI can understand.